 Every holiday season presents its unique set of challenges for small businesses and their owners.
 New trends, new colors, new social media platforms, and even more competition, which is why how you market your business and when you start your marketing campaign are going to be so important this holiday season.

-6 Holiday Marketing Mistakes You Should Avoid in 2019
+6 Holiday Marketing Mistakes You Should Avoid

 - 6. Starting too late

 - 3. Focusing too much on traffic instead of sales